nicocardiel/boundfit/docs/installation.rst

 ::

    $ cd boundfit
+   $ autoreconf -s -i -f
    $ ./configure
    $ make

-.. note:: Mac users can easily indicate the Fortran compiler using
+.. note:: Mac users can easily indicate a particular Fortran compiler using
       ``./configure F77=gfortran-mp-5``.

 3.- At this point a compiled version of the program must be available in the